wordofwarning/wordofwarning.org/current/2016-springsummer/redux/index.md

 #### Who are they?
 Richard DeDomenici makes work that is social, joyful, topical and political — although rarely simultaneously.
 He specialises in urban-absurdist interventions which strive to create the kind of uncertainty that leads to possibility.
 In addition to Manchester, in 2016 he plans to make work in Malaysia, Macedonia + Milton Keynes.

-Eggs Collective are a trio making sharp, fun, culturally-observational performance that falls somewhere in the cracks between theatre and cabaret.
-They explore feminism through the way we see the world and what they find funny.
+Eggs Collective are a trio making sharp, fun, culturally-observational performance that falls somewhere in the cracks between theatre + cabaret.
+They explore feminism through the way we see the world + what they find funny.

 #### What people have said about *The Redux Project*
 >*outrageous… hilarious… sharp critique of modern myth-making…*<br><a href="http://www.scotsman.com/lifestyle/culture/theatre/theatre-review-buzzcut-various-venues-glasgow-1-2870020" target="_blank">The Scotsman</a>